A Return To The British Wildlife Centre

-With half an hour before the first talk, I decided to do a whistle stop tour of the grounds just to reacquaint myself with the layout.
+Half an hour before the first talk, I decided to do a whistle-stop tour of the grounds just to reacquaint myself with the layout.
 I was soon spotted by a resident fox who thought I was arriving to deliver some tasty snacks.
 There is something strange about seeing a well-fed fox as those in the wild are so often scraggy and thin.
 Well, not this young lady who clearly was leading a happy life however more on those portly foxes a little later!

 Muntjac Deer & Red Squirrels

 The first presentation of the day was in the Red Squirrel enclosure known as the Copse.
 As about two dozen people many of them excitable children congregated on the wooden walkway set amongst fir trees and overlooking a central viewing area I sat on one of the wooden benches awaiting the start of the talk.

 Across the way, I spotted a gentleman who I later came to know as Graham, furiously waving at me.
 At first, as you do, I ignored him however on about the fourth wave I realised it was me that was the focus of his attention and that he was trying to tell me that there was a red squirrel over my shoulder.
 Sure enough, this tufty-eared, mischievous rodent was eyeing up the contents of my rucksack.